syamfarh/tp/docs/DeveloperGuide.md

 _{Explain here how the data archiving feature will be implemented}_

-### Find by address feature
+### Find feature

 #### Implementation

-The find by address/find_add feature filters the list of contacts in the address book based on their address.
+The `find` feature allows the user to search for contacts in their address book.
+It allows users to find contacts based on name, address, and appointment date.
+The type of search is determined by the input prefix specified by the user:
+1. `n/` for find by name
+2. `a/` for find by address
+3. `appt/` for find by appointment date

+The actual `find` operation acts as a "facilitator" for `find_name`, `find_add` and `find_appt`, all three of which are abstracted out of the user's sight, i.e. they do not know that these operations exist, and they are not allowed to directly call these functions.
+The parser for the `find` command will identify the prefix specified by the user and pass on the operation to the relevant class for execution.
+As such, there is no meaningful methods implemented directly in the `find` class.
+The parser for the `find` class parse the (valid) user input, and call on one of the three operations:
+1. `FindNameCommandParser#parse(String)`
+2. `FindAddCommandParser#parse(String)`
+3. `FindApptCommandParser#parse(String)`

+From there on, the operation will be handled by the separate classes.

+Should the user input be invalid, an exception specific to the error type will be returned to the user.

-Given below is an example usage scenario and how the find_add feature works.
+Given below is an example usage scenario and how the find feature works for every possible prefix.

+_Name_

 Step 1.
+The financial adviser wants to find the details of "John" and "Alice" in his address book.

+Step 2.
+The financial adviser enters `find n/John Alice` into the command box and presses enter.

+Step 3.
+A list of all contacts who have `John` and `Alice` in their name is listed.

+_Address_

+Step 1.
 The financial adviser wants to find out all their clients living in Serangoon so that they can
         line up client appointments efficiently.

 Step 2.
-The financial adviser enters `find_add Serangoon` into the command box and presses enter.
+The financial adviser enters `find a/Serangoon` into the command box and presses enter.

 Step 3.
 A list of all contacts who have `Serangoon` in their address is listed.

+_Appointment Date_

+Step 1.
+The financial adviser wants to check all the appointments he has that day (assuming the date is `2023-12-12`).

+Step 2.
+The financial adviser enters `find appt/2023-12-12` into the command box and presses enter.

+Step 3.
+A list of all contacts who have `2023-12-12` in their appointment date field is listed.

 --------------------------------------------------------------------------------------------------------------------